megagonlabs/AutoPyVerifier/README.md

 ---

-# AutoVerifier
+# AutoPyVerifier

-AutoVerifier is a pipeline for searching over **deterministic Python verifier bundles** for labeled LLM outputs.
+AutoPyVerifier is a pipeline for searching over **deterministic Python verifier bundles** for labeled LLM outputs.

 Given a development set of `(query, model_output, objective)` examples and a task description, the system uses an LLM to iteratively: